thombashi/pytablewriter/docs/pages/examples/table_format/rst/rst_simple_table.rst

 reStructuredText Simple Tables
 -------------------------------------------

-|RstSimpleTableWriter| the class can write a table
+|RstSimpleTableWriter| class can write a table
 with reStructuredText simple table format to the |stream| from a matrix of data.

 :Sample Code: